 More often than not, they are experiencing some depression and or anxiety.
 They are so overwhelmed; they have just about given up on how to begin.
-That’s why they come to us and that is why we have developed this new podcast series “100 Things to do When You Have Depression & Anxiety.”
+That’s why they come to us and that is why we have developed this new podcast series “101 Ways to Cope with Depression & Anxiety.”

 Let’s Take a Look at Discouragement